-The City's Water Fund incurred a net loss of \$1.8 million, which was due to the loss on asset dispositions/adjustments during the fiscal year.
-Revenues and expenses increased by \$0.2 million and \$0.4 million, respectively, during the fiscal year.
+The City's Water Fund net position increased by \$2.5 million, which was due to the loss on asset dispositions/adjustments recognized during fiscal year 2023.
+Revenues and expenses increased by \$0.2 million and \$0.3 million, respectively, during the fiscal year.

-The City's Sewer Fund net position increased by \$4.2 million during the fiscal year.
-The increase comes from the gain on asset dispositions.
-In addition, revenues and expenses increased by \$0.2 million and \$1.1 million, respectively, during the fiscal year.
+The City's Sewer Fund net position increased by \$0.7 million which is a minimal movement from the prior year's net position.
+Revenues increased by \$0.3 million while expenditures decreased by \$0.2 million during the fiscal year.

-The City's Sanitation Fund incurred a net loss of \$26 thousand, which is a minimal movement from the prior year's net position.
-Revenues and expenses increased by \$0.2 million and \$0.1 million, during the fiscal year.
+The City's Sanitation Fund net position increased by \$0.07 million which is a minimal movement from the prior year's net position.
+Revenues and expenses increased by \$0.1 million and \$0.05 million, respectively, during the fiscal year.

-The City's self-insured Health Insurance Fund, which is considered an "Internal Service Fund," had an increase in net position of \$0.8 million during the fiscal year.
-The increase in net position was due to net decrease in insurance reimbursements/claims during the fiscal year.
+The City's self-insured Health Insurance Fund, which is considered an "Internal Service Fund," had an increase in net position of \$0.03 million, which is a minimal movement from the prior year's net position.